 And remember: even if you take all the necessary precautions to handle customer data in the safest way possible, it doesn’t matter unless you show that to your online shoppers.
 They need to know that they’re protected, and that’s where trust badges come in handy.

-5 types of trust badges
+5 most common types of trust badges

 Trust badges matter most for ecommerce sites that want to get people to enter their credit card details.
 But they also matter in other cases.
-Let’s take a look at a few trust badges you need!

 1. SSL badges